signalogic/SigSRF_SDK/mediaTest_readme.md

 For audio inputs mediaTest does automatic sampling rate conversion (i.e. to match the codec input sampling rate), but there are a couple of things to keep in mind about this:

-> -for raw audio input files, mediaTest doesn't know the sampling rate as raw files don't have a waveform header.
+> 1) for raw audio input files, mediaTest doesn't know the sampling rate as raw files don't have a waveform header.
 For other cases, such as .wav, .au, USB audio, mediaTest knows the sampling rate
-> -advanced codecs such as EVS accept multiple sampling rates, so mediaTest typically skips sampling rate conversion, unless your input is a multiple of 11.025 kHz or other rate not in the codec standard
+> 2) advanced codecs such as EVS accept multiple sampling rates, so mediaTest typically skips sampling rate conversion, unless your input is a multiple of 11.025 kHz or other rate not in the codec standard

 SigSRF x86 codecs are designed for concurrent, high capacity operation.
 They are: